 As part of HB589, Duke Energy (Duke) is required to reach 6,160 megawatts (MW) of utility-scale solar on its grid.
 When HB589 was passed, it was expected that Duke would procure 2,660 MW through the Competitive Procurement of Renewable Energy (CPRE) process, and the remaining 3,500 MW would be procured through legacy Public Utility Regulatory Policies Act (PURPA) projects.

-However, it became clear that there will be significantly more than 3,500 MW of PURPA projects, lowering the amount of solar procured through the CPRE.
+However, it became clear that there will be significantly more than 3,500 MW of legacy PURPA projects, lowering the amount of new solar procured through the CPRE.

 Green Source Advantage

 HB589 requires the creation of a program for large businesses, universities, and the military to directly procure renewable energy.
 HB589 creates a 600 MW program, of which 100 MW is reserved for major military installations and 250 MW is reserved for the UNC system at least through February 2020, after which their allocations become available to other customers.

 In February 2020, The North Carolina Utilities Commission ruled on Duke’s Green Source Advantage proposal, which can be read here.
 NCSEA is disappointed in the approved program, as it does not provide the financial certainty that customers want and will not sufficiently meet the needs of North Carolina businesses and solar developers.

 As of July 2020, 218.1 MW of the 250 MW available to non-UNC and military customers is reserved, including a 35 MW solar project for the City of Charlotte and a 25 MW solar project for Bank of America .

 As of July 2020, no university campuses nor military bases in North Carolina are participating in the GSA program.

 - Read NCSEA’s blog posts on the Green Source Advantage program